Zerodya/dots/README.md

 - zsh (w/ oh-my-zsh and powerlevel10k theme)

 ### From the AUR:
-Note: it is recommended to edit /etc/makepkg.conf following [this guide](https://gist.github.com/beci/c737c89685a667053fe02f986d59ca44) for faster compiling time, or you can just use my file (I also `PKGEXT='.pkg.tar'`):
+Note: it is recommended to edit /etc/makepkg.conf following [this guide](https://gist.github.com/beci/c737c89685a667053fe02f986d59ca44) for faster compiling time, or you can just use my file (I also edited `PKGEXT='.pkg.tar'`):
 ```
 cp dotfiles/etc/makepkg.conf /etc
 ```